Exposition Internationale des Arts et Techniques dans la Vie Moderne: German Pavilion

 Two of the other notable pavilions were those of Nazi Germany and the Soviet Union.
 The organization of the world exhibition had placed the German and the Soviet pavilions directly across from each other.
 Hitler had desired to withdraw from participation, but his architect Albert Speer convinced him to participate, showing Hitler his plans for the German pavilion.
 Speer later revealed in his autobiographies that having had a clandestine look at the plans for the Soviet pavilion, he designed the German pavilion to represent a bulwark against Communism.

 The preparation and construction of the exhibits were plagued by delay.
 On the opening day of the exhibition, only the German and the Soviet pavilions had been completed.
 This, as well as the fact that the two pavilions faced each other, turned the exhibition into a competition between the two great ideological rivals.

 Speer's pavilion was culminated by a tall tower crowned with the symbols of the Nazi state: an eagle and the swastika.
 The pavilion was conceived as a monument to "German pride and achievement".
 It was to broadcast to the world that a new and powerful Germany had a restored sense of national pride.
 At night, the pavilion was illuminated by floodlights.
 Josef Thorak's sculpture Comradeship stood outside the pavilion, depicting two enormous nude males, clasping hands and standing defiantly side by side, in a pose of mutual defense and "racial camaraderie".
+Television was shown as a novelty in German pavilion.